 - Compliance with the Fair Housing Act, which requires reasonable accommodations for people with disabilities

-If you may have suffered an injury or other significant grievance as the result of negligent design, you or your legal team would most likely need to demonstrate that the structural flaw violated building codes and/or that the deficiencies were knowingly designed.
+If you may have suffered an injury or other significant grievance as the result of negligent design, you would most likely need to demonstrate that the structural flaw violated building codes and/or that the deficiencies were knowingly designed.

 Most commercial tenants enter into an agreement or contract with their landlords regarding the tenant’s payment responsibilities.
-If the tenant reneges on that agreement without reasonable cause, the landlord may be eligible to file a claim.
+If the tenant reneges on the agreement without cause, the landlord may be eligible to file a claim.

 Security deposits are often required for this reason, but there are times where a tenant fails to pay a significant amount of rent and does not notify the landlord.

-It’s important for landlords to keep copies of any contracts, rental agreements or leases whether formal or informal, that the commercial tenants have signed or received.
-With that documentation, our attorneys can thoroughly investigate the reasoning for the tenant’s departure and determine whether the losses can be recovered.
+Landlords should keep copies of any contracts, rental agreements, and leases (whether formal or informal) that the commercial tenants have signed or received.
+With this documentation, our attorneys can investigate the reasoning for the tenant’s departure and determine whether the losses can be recovered.

-Why Hire the Business Trial Group for Real Estate Litigation?
+Why You Should Hire the Business Trial Group for Real Estate Litigation